oatlog/oatlog/doc/presentation/main.typ

 )

 - The benchmarks just contain exponentially growing rules.
   - It's very hard to design reasonable benchmarks, that check what we want to check.
-    - We have some ideas on how to fix this with some sort of optimization fuel, but for e-graphs, so that we can instead test time to convergence.
+  - Ideally, we would construct converging benchmarks.

 == Egglog compatibility and testing
 // NUMBER OF PASSING TESTS